Sneme/mini-blog/README.md

 # mini-blog

-This is a micro blog built in Python famed framework, Django to demonstrate the practical application of CRUD practice through it, with the support of Object Relational Mapping and SQLite DB.
+This is a micro blog built on Python's famed framework, Django to demonstrate the practical application of CRUD practice through it, with the support of Object Relational Mapping and SQLite DB.